Aaron-Pandian/llamahackathon4-guia/README.md

 2. Pip install dependancies in the Python scripts
 3. Navigate to the Node.JS directory
 4. Install dependencies
-5. Update the API Keys for the environment variable
+5. Update the API Keys for the environment variable - .env file in the root of the Next js folder
 6. Start the development server
 7. Open your browser and visit: [http://localhost:3000](http://localhost:3000)
 8. Download the [AR-11 Form](https://github.com/Aaron-Pandian/llamahackathon4-guia/blob/main/metadata/ar-11.pdf) here